Best Books for Families With Children Adopted From China: Fiction and Nonfiction on Adoption, Culture, and History

-Like its American cousin, this movie is still more bubblegum pop than drama.
+Like its American cousin, is more bubblegum pop than drama.
 But I have to say, it's one of the rare films distributed in America that gives an inkling of what a Chinese teen’s life is like now.
+High School Musical: China

 Most of videos about China that I’ve see show people planting rice or riding bicycles through the countryside.
 On our most recent trip to China, we discovered that many of the bicycles are gone, replaced by motor scooters.
 High School Musical: China, shows a more updated version of what China is like.